philbooth/bfj/README.md

 * `read`:
   Asynchronously reads
-  a file
-  and parses it
+  and parses
-  as JSON.

-Additionally,
-work is underway
+  a JSON file from disk.

-on functions
+The four remaining functions
-that handle
-the reverse transformations;
+handle the reverse transformations;
 serialising
 JavaScript data
+to JSON:

+* `eventify`:
+  Asynchronously traverses
+  a data structure,
+  emitting events
+  as it encounters items.
+  Analagous to a
+  SAX serialiser.

+* `streamify`:
+  Asynchronously serialises
-to JSON.
+  JSON to a stream.

+* `stringify`:
+  Asynchronously serialises
+  a JSON string.

+* `write`:
+  Asynchronously writes
+  a JSON file to disk.

 ## How do I install it?